-Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #19.
-If a property is located in a FEMA Floodway or Special Flood Hazard Area, demolition, acquisition and relocation may be feasible and cost-effective.
+Acquisition is usually not feasible or cost effective for areas of shallow flooding.
+If a property is located in a FEMA Floodway or Special Flood Hazard Area, as is the case for all properties in RLA #35, demolition, acquisition and relocation may be the most feasible and cost-effective option.
+Acquisition of the properties along this reach of Fry Ditch No. 2, along with floodproofing and maximum upstream detention, was the recommendation of the Master Drainage Plan for the at-risk structures in RLA #35.

 Elevate Your Structure.
 Elevating the structure is only suitable for areas of shallow flooding, and is usually not feasible or cost-effective for masonry homes built on concrete slabs.
 It can sometimes be cost-effective for wood frame buildings on crawlspaces.
-Most likely, none of the homes in RLA #19 are candidates for elevation.
+Most likely, none of the homes in RLA #35 are candidates for elevation.

 Dry Floodproof Your Structure.
 This can include actions that seal a structure and prevent floodwaters from entering.
 This method is best in areas where flood depths are no more than two or three feet.
 Buildings can be made watertight by sealing the walls with waterproof coatings, impermeable membranes, or additional layers of masonry or concrete.
 Doors, windows, and other openings below the base flood elevation must also be equipped with permanent or removable shields, and backflow valves must be installed in sanitary sewer lines and drains.
-Dry floodproofing needs to be designed by an engineer to ensure the structure can resist the force of the water.
+Dry flood-proofing needs to be designed by an engineer to ensure the structure can resist the force of the water.

 Wet Floodproof Your Building.
-Wet

-floodproofing allows water to enter a structure, while removing, protecting or elevating items that can be damaged, such as air conditioning equipment.
+Wet floodproofing allows water to enter a structure, while removing, protecting or elevating items that can be damaged, such as air conditioning equipment.
 This is often used on structures with crawl spaces and shallow flood depths.
 The City does not allow basements in flood-prone areas, or the wet floodproofing of basements.